livechat/chat-window-android/README.md

 Refer to the [Logger](https://github.com/livechat/chat-window-android/blob/master/chat-sdk/src/main/java/com/livechatinc/chatsdk/src/utils/Logger.kt) for all available log levels.
 > **Note**: Network calls require at least the `INFO` level. `DEBUG` and `VERBOSE` levels are more detailed.

-### File picker Activity not found
+## Missing file picker activity

-In case you want to react or track instances where activity for file picking on user device is not found, you can set a listener for this event:
+If you want to react or track instances where the activity for file picking on the user device is not found, you can set a listener for this event:

 ```kotlin
 LiveChat.getInstance().filePickerNotFoundListener = FilePickerActivityNotFoundListener {